tubular/sparkly/docs/source/test.rst

 ^^^^^^^^

 Fixtures is term borrowed from testing in Django framework.
-It's a data to be loaded to a database on test execution.
+A fixture will load data to a database upon text execution.

 There are couple of databases supported in Sparkle:
  - Mysql (requires: `PyMySql`)